National & Regional Institutes

 There are six national institutes.
 Corps members typically train at the one that is closest to their placement region.
 National institutes are generally five weeks long and offer corps members the opportunity to build relationships and collaborate with fellow corps members and summer staff members from across the country.

-There are nine regional institutes where corps members are trained within their fall placement region, usually with corps members only from that region.
+There are eleven regional institutes where corps members are trained within their fall placement region, usually with corps members only from that region.
 Regional institutes have an additional opportunity to help corps members build a deeper understanding of the community and its people.
 Since regional institutes incorporate induction and orientation, they usually last seven to eight weeks.

 Applying for Institute Positions